mysteriumnetwork/node/TERMS_END_USER.md

 **SHORT VERSION IN HUMAN LANGUAGE:**

- - Mysterium Network is still in its development (alpha version) stage.
+ - Mysterium Network is still in beta stage.
 We will do our best to develop it further, but we cannot guarantee this.

  - You cannot use or encourage or assist others to use the network in any way which violates any laws or rights of any party, including intellectual property rights.